FemiJames070/Market-Analysis-and-Expansion-Strategy-for-an-Online-Retail-Store-in-Canada/README.md

 1. Set up the SQL database using provided scripts.
 2. Build and deploy the SSIS package for ETL.
 3. Connect Power BI to the SQL Server.
+4. Explore the dashboards and insights in Power BI.
-4. Export data from Power BI and run Python scripts for predictions.
+5. Export data from Power BI and run Python scripts for predictions.

 ### Outputs
 - SQL-based relational database.
 - SSIS ETL package.
-- Power BI dashboards.
+- Power BI dashboards:
+  - Customer Purchase Summary
+  - Top Products by Customers
+  - Census Insights
+  - Household Analysis
 - Python-generated predictions.

 ### Contribution
 Contributions are welcome!
 Submit a pull request with proposed changes or improvements.

+### License
+This project is licensed under the MIT License.

+---